 The cost of living in Australia vs the UK: Is Australia more expensive?

-I also think there are some things you just need to bear in mind.
-If you move from a small village in Derbyshire to central London you will find it expensive.
-If you move from that small village to central Sydney you will find it expensive.
+I also think there are some things you need to bear in mind.
+If you move from a small village in Derbyshire to central London you would find it expensive.
+If you move from that small village to central Sydney you would find it expensive.
 If you move from London to Sydney, the cost of living will be more comparable.
-Sometimes when people talk about how expensive it is in Australia, they are comparing totally different lifestyles.
+Sometimes when people talk about how expensive it is in Australia, they are comparing their lives in very different locations.
 Some of Australia’s cities ARE very expensive, I’m not going to lie.
-But it is costly to live in central London too.
-I know in the UK, we couldn’t have afforded to live in London even with higher wages.
+But it is costly to live in central London too, so keep things in perspective.

-When we were researching moving, I remember reading a list of somebody’s outgoings in a forum and it freaked me out.
-I felt there was no way we would be able to afford to live in Australia and for a long time we stopped looking into it.
+When we were researching moving to Brisbane, I remember reading a list of somebody’s Australian living expenses in a forum and it freaked me out.
+I felt there was no way we’d be able to afford to live in Australia and for a long time we stopped looking into it.
 All because I read one person’s post.
 I don’t want you to read my outgoings and make assumptions about whether you can or can’t afford it – I just want to give you some basic information as a starting point.

 Brisbane living cost versus other cities in Australia

-When we were planning our move to Brisbane, affordability and lifestyle were important to us.
+When we were planning our move to Brisbane, affordability, weather and lifestyle were all important to us.
 Other cities such as Melbourne, Sydney and Canberra do come with a higher cost of living.
-We looked into job opportunities and decided that salaries weren’t going to be much higher for my husband’s occupation in those cities yet our outgoings for rent/mortgage would be significantly higher.
-Every occupation is different – some people may need to base themselves in a certain city for their type of work, and their salary might be a good deal more in the major cities which balance it all out.
+We looked into job opportunities and decided that salaries for Matt’s occupation weren’t going to be much higher in those cities yet our outgoings for rent/mortgage would be higher.
+We chose to move to Brisbane because there were more work opportunities for Matt plus the cost of living was reasonable and it ticked all of our other weather and lifestyle boxes.
+It turned out to be a great choice for us.

 We live about 45 minutes outside Brisbane in Moreton Bay because that allows us to have a bigger house.
-If we lived an hour out of the city, we could afford a significantly bigger house but then you are adding to your daily commute time so it is all a balance.
+If we lived even further out of the city, we could afford a much bigger plot but then you are adding to your daily commute time so it’s all a balance.

 Living costs in Brisbane, Australia

-Rates – $490 per qtr.
+Rates – $515 per qtr.
 In Queensland, you only pay rates as a homeowner – you don’t pay rates when renting in Queensland.

-Netflix – $18
+Netflix – $20pm

 Health insurance for our family of five – $120* We get subsidised health insurance through my husband’s work.
 Before this we had a package that cost us $260 a month through Bupa again, health insurance will be wildly different in cost depending on factors such as your age and health, whether you want pregnancy cover and what extras you include.